-- Damage or malfunction of a boat, or any component thereof, resulting from owner use, lack of maintenance, improper maintenance, impact, misuse, negligence, collision, delay of repair (unless specifically and directly authorized by the Nautique warranty department in writing), trailer or trailer design, improper or inadequate trailering or cradling of the boat. - Any addition, modification or repair of the boat, or any component thereof, caused by, resulting from or in connection with any party other than Nautique or any defect or product failure caused by, resulting from or in connection with any such addition, modification or repair. - Any Nautique boat which has been repossessed or sold through an auction house. - Any and all consequential damages including, but not limited to, costs incurred for haul-out, launching, towing, and storage charges, telephone or rental charges of any type, inconveniences, or loss of time or income.
+- Gelcoat finish or colorfastness of gelcoat finish, blisters, chrome plated, anodized or aluminum finish or colorfastness or fading of finish, on carpet or vinyl. - Damage or malfunction of a boat, or any component thereof, resulting from owner use, lack of maintenance, improper maintenance, impact, misuse, negligence, collision, delay of repair (unless specifically and directly authorized by the Nautique warranty department in writing), trailer or trailer design, improper or inadequate trailering or cradling of the boat. - Any addition, modification or repair of the boat, or any component thereof, caused by, resulting from or in connection with any party other than Nautique or any defect or product failure caused by, resulting from or in connection with any such addition, modification or repair. - Any Nautique boat which has been repossessed or sold through an auction house. - Any and all consequential damages including, but not limited to, costs incurred for haul-out, launching, towing, and storage charges, telephone or rental charges of any type, inconveniences, or loss of time or income.